netdata/netdata/collectors/systemd-journal.plugin/README.md

 sudo chmod 755 /etc/ssl/ca/trusted.pem
 ```

-6. Edit the `systemd-journal-remote.conf` to change the predefined key place an enable SSL.
+6. Edit the `systemd-journal-remote.conf` to change the predefined key place and enable SSL.

 sh```
 sudo nano /etc/systemd/journal-remote.conf
 ```

-You need to transfrom the corresponding section to something like this
+You need to transform the corresponding section to something like this
 ```
 [Remote]
 Seal=false